golemfactory/golem-js-eth-warsaw-workshop/slides/deck.md

 ---

-## Program structure review
+# Requestor Script structure review

-- `GolemNetwork` as the high level entry-point
-- `MarketOrderSpec` as a way of expressing the requirements
-- `GolemNetwork.connect/disconnect`
-- `GolemNetwork.manyOf/oneOf`
-- Check https://registry.golem.network/explore for more images

 ---

-## 📚 Key learnings
+## 📚 Key Information

+* `GolemNetwork` as the high level entry-point
+* `MarketOrderSpec` as a way of expressing the requirements
+* `GolemNetwork.connect/disconnect` manages the lifecycle
+* `GolemNetwork.manyOf/oneOf` help in working with rentals
-- `ExeUnit` is an instance of a deployed image (like a started Docker container) - in Golem we call it an _activity_.
+* `ExeUnit` is an instance of a deployed image (like a started Docker container) - in Golem we call it an _activity_.
-- `ExeUnit.run` allows executing arbitrary commands and resolves a `Result` object.
-It's similar to `docker exec [container] [command]`, it ends when the spawned process terminates
+* `ExeUnit.run` allows executing arbitrary commands and resolves a `Result` object.
+  > It's similar to `docker exec [container] [command]`, it ends when the spawned process terminates

+---

 ## ⚠ Limitations

-- You cannot run two commands simultaneously on the same activity (running container).
+* You cannot run two commands simultaneously on the same activity (running container).

 ---